-The Goldsmiths’ Company continues to play an important role in support of the craft and industry, funding apprenticeships to the trade.
+The Goldsmiths’ Company has a long history of binding apprentices across the whole trade.
+Read more here.
+It continues to play an important role in support of the craft and industry, funding apprenticeships to the trade.
 Each year we bind young people to a Master in a traditional ceremony at Goldsmiths' Hall.

 Apprenticeships take place across all aspects of the industry - diamond mounting, spinning, burnishing, engraving, silversmithing to name a few.